DAURISMO- glasdegib tablet, film coated

 Glasdegib is primarily metabolized by the CYP3A4 pathway, with minor contributions by CYP2C8 and UGT1A9.
 Glasdegib accounts for 69% of the total circulating drug related material in plasma.

-Age (25 to 92 years), sex, race (White, Black, Asian), body weight (43.5 to 145.6 kg), mild hepatic impairment (total bilirubin ≤ ULN and AST > ULN, or total bilirubin 1–1.5 × ULN and any AST) or mild to moderate renal impairment (creatinine clearance [CLcr] 30–89 mL/min) did not have clinically meaningful effects on the pharmacokinetics of glasdegib.
-The effect of moderate (total bilirubin 1.5–3 × ULN and any AST) and severe (total bilirubin > 3 × ULN and any AST) hepatic impairment or severe renal impairment (CLcr 15–29 mL/min) on glasdegib pharmacokinetics is unknown.
+Age (25 to 92 years), sex, race (White, Black, Asian), body weight (43.5 to 145.6 kg), mild hepatic impairment (total bilirubin ≤ ULN and AST > ULN or total bilirubin 1–1.5 × ULN and any AST), and mild renal impairment (creatinine clearance 60–89 mL/min) did not have clinically meaningful effects on the pharmacokinetics of glasdegib.

 Drug Interaction Studies

-Coadminstration of rifampin (a strong inducer of CYP3A4) with DAURISMO decreased glasdegib AUCinf by 70% and Cmax by 35% [see Drug Interactions (7)].
+Effect of Strong and Moderate CYP3A4 Inducers on Glasdegib: Co-administration of rifampin (a strong inducer of CYP3A4) with DAURISMO decreased glasdegib AUC0-INF by 70% and Cmax by 35% [see Drug Interactions (7)].
+Co-administration of efavirenz (moderate CYP3A4 inducer) is predicted to decrease glasdegib AUC0-INF by 55% and Cmax by 25%.

 In Vitro Studies